Supporting existing clients through the transition

 Here are the key changes:

 • We’ve streamlined the assessment process to make it easier for kiritaki to access support and treatment.
-There will now be two assessment pathways based on need so people don’t have to re-tell their story and can get treatment quicker.
+There will now be two assessment pathways based on need so people don’t have to re-tell their story and can access treatment quicker.

 • We've moved away from a "one size fits all” approach towards a more holistic model that allows kiritaki to work with their provider to create a recovery plan that best meets their needs.